-In your request, you indicate that you believe that certain rules adopted by the Secretary of State's Office conflict with some of the provisions of the Lobbying Law and seem to ask the Commission to resolve these conflicts.
+In your request, you ask the Commission for clarification as to the interpretation of some of the rules pertaining to lobbying that have been adopted by the Secretary of State's Office.
+You specifically reference rule 18 NCAC 12.
+0902 - Comprehensive Reporting.
 The provisions of G.S.
-120C-102 allow the Commission, upon request of a person affected by Chapter 120C of the General Statutes, to issue advisory opinions on "the meaning and application of this Chapter and that person's compliance therewith."
-The Commission does not interpret or apply the Secretary of State's rules.
+120C-102 allow the Commission, upon request of a person affected by Chapter 120C of the General Statutes, to issue advisory opinions on "the meaning and application of this Chapter and that person's compliance therewith."7 The Commission does not interpret or apply the Secretary of State's rules.
 Questions about the Secretary of State's rules should be referred to that office.
-However, if a rule adopted by any State agency is determined by the appropriate legal entity to be in conflict with a North Carolina General Statute or a provision of such, the Statute controls and the rule would be deemed invalid.
+However, if a rule adopted by any State agency is interpreted or applied by the State agency in a way that is determined by the appropriate legal entity to be in conflict with a North Carolina General Statute or a provision of such, the Statute controls and the rule would be deemed invalid.
 Thomas v.
 N.C.
 Dept. of Human Resources, 124 N.C.
 App.
 698, 702-03, 478 S.E.
 2d 816, 819 (1996).